Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - Great thats all done and your appointment has been booked successfully.
 - Awesome, the booking is done and Dr. Roberts will welcome you on Monday.
 - Hooray, your booking went through alright and you'll see the doctor on Tuesday.
+- booking successful
+- appointment made
+- made the appointment
+- all done
+- all sorted for you

 ## intent:doctor_inform_nothing_found
 - Sorry, but I couldn't find anything